GluuFederation/oxd-python-demo-app/README.md

 ###  Install oxd

-This assumes you are running oxd server locally.
 If you haven't installed oxd, as root you will need to do the following.

 1. Install [oxd-server](https://gluu.org/docs/oxd/install/)
 2. Edit `/opt/oxd-server/conf/oxd-conf.json` and enter your oxd license details.
 Set `uma2_auto_register_claims_gathering_endpoint_as_redirect_uri_of_client` to false.
 3. Edit `/opt/oxd-server/conf/oxd-default-site-conf.json` and enter the value for `op_host` pointing to your Gluu Server installation.
 Run `service oxd-server start`.

-4. Install oxd-python
+### Install python dependencies

     ```
     # apt install python-pip
     # pip install oxdpython flask pyOpenSSL